openzipkin-contrib/zipkin-secondary-sampling/docs/design.md

 This use case is interesting because the trigger occurs at the same node that provisions the sampling key.
 Also, it involves skipping the `api` service, which may cause some technical concerns at the forwarding layer.

 #### Example flow
 Similar `authcache`, the gateway adds the sampling key `gatewayplay` to the `sampling` field.
 ```
 sampling: gatewayplay
 ```

-As the gateway itself is also a participant, internally it triggers a sampling decision based on out-of-band configuration.
-If that decision is accept, then only the `gatewayplay` key is propagated.
-If it was drop, then the key is redacted.
-In other words, a sampling key could be added and deleted before ever being encoded as a header, when the node provisioning the sampling key is also a participant.
+This use case shows that provisioning and triggering a sampling decision are decoupled even in the same node.
+First, a `gatewayplay` sampling key is provisioned based on out-of-band configuration.
+It is immediately evaluated, against the configured rate.
+If sampled, the `spanId` parameter will be sent downstream.

 Let's assume the decision was pass.
 The gateway service records the request regardless of B3 headers and appends `gatewayplay` to `span.tags.sampled_keys` when reporting the span.
 Outbound headers include the name of the sampling key and the span ID of the outbound request.
 ```